harshithvallala/Placement_Prediction/README.md

 ## Project Overview

 This project aims to predict student job placement outcomes based on their academic performance and other relevant features.
-The dataset includes student details such as their SSC, HSC, Degree, and MBA percentages, as well as gender, subject preferences, and placement status.
+The dataset includes student details such as their SSC, Intermediate percentages, as well as gender, subject preferences, and placement status.
 The goal is to build a machine learning model that can predict whether a student will be placed in a company.

 ## Technologies Used